hieutrtr/avro-nodejs/README.md

 #The Why

   Javascript is a async callback world so the avro library should play in that world.
 I've also seen far too many partially completed avro javascript projects on github.

 #API

 ###Avro sync

+  avro.validate(value, schema);

   avro.encodeDatum(value, schema);